clientdb/clientdb/docs/docs/tutorial-basics/custom-view-values.md

 ## Creating custom 'methods' in your view

-View can define derieved data like `isDone`, but it can also include custom methods like `markAsDone`
+The view can define derived data like `isDone`, but it can also include custom methods like `markAsDone`

 ```ts
 import { defineEntity } from "@clientdb/store";